Unity-Technologies/Graphics/com.unity.render-pipelines.universal/Documentation~/writing-shaders-urp-unlit-color.md

                 float4 positionHCS  : SV_POSITION;
             };

-            // To make the shader SRP Batcher compatible, declare all properties
+            // To make the Unity shader SRP Batcher compatible, declare all
-            // related to a Material in a a single CBUFFER block with the name
+            // properties related to a Material in a a single CBUFFER block with
-            // UnityPerMaterial.
+            // the name UnityPerMaterial.
             CBUFFER_START(UnityPerMaterial)
                 // The following line declares the _BaseColor variable, so that you
                 // can use it in the fragment shader.